 Whenever various agencies of a national police force, or customs officials, seize vehicles for whatever reason, these same vehicles will eventually make their way to auction.
 This can also include surplus car parts that the military no longer needs.
 Since these items must be sold at the auction, and the government does not want to leave them sitting around, the end cost for many of the cars and trucks will end up being far below the prevailing market price.

 Government and police auctions, in addition to private auctions, take place throughout the world, all year long.
 They take place via multiple formats and methods, so that is where your research will come in handy for sure.
 Much of this information is free and readily available online, and you should not have to pay to get access to auction listings.

-Now, be advised that you will run across many companies online that will offer to sell you auction lists, but this is the same information that you can find yourself.
+You will run across many companies online that will offer to sell you auction lists.
+This is the same information that you can find yourself.
 In addition, you cannot be certain that the information contained in a paid list is accurate, so it is best to just do your own searching.

 The Auction Experience

 If you have experience attending such auctions, then the process will be rather straightforward in most cases.
 If not, then the fun will be just be beginning.
 Embrace the process, as auctions can be a great experience, even if you do walk away empty-handed in the end.

 Remember that the primary motivation for attending an auction, in most cases, is to get a great deal.
 Do not get caught up in the moment and lose sight of that core objective, or you might find that you have paid over market price for a vehicle that you are not even sure about the quality.

 If, however, you cannot or are not willing to attend the auction in person, there are plenty of auction houses, including in other countries, that allow you to bid online.
 This will save you from traveling to another country just to attend an auction.
 As well as spare you the stress associated with the auction experience.